rinpharma/r-pharma/content/home/welcome.md

 The conference is a relatively small, scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

 We are excited to announce that R/Pharma 2024 virtual conference will run from Oct 29-31 with workshops the week before.
-More details will come shortly on this site and through social media.
+Call for talks is closed and registration details will follow shortly.